Agatha Christie’s Evil Under the Sun-1982

 Naturally, Murdock eventually makes it on board to take over the controls and land the plane.

-We imagine Nancy’s character thinking, “Good Heavens, thank goodness a man arrived just in the nick of time to save all of us!”.
-She promptly is sent to get Murdock a drink and fluff pillows.
+We imagine Nancy’s character thinking, “Good Heavens, thank goodness a man arrived just in the nick of time to save all of us!”
+She is promptly sent to get Murdock a drink and fluff pillows.

 Imagine that!